epics-extensions/EPNix/README.md

 The guide to getting started is [over there](./doc/src/getting-started.md) in the documentation book.

-## Quick example of a configuration file
+## Quick example of an EPNix configuration

 ```nix
 epnix = {